russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Is listening to audiobooks considered reading?

 Depending on who you ask, listening to an audiobook could certainly be considered reading.
 Many readers will tell you that audiobooks don’t count as regular books because there is technically no reading involved.
-At the same time, other readers would argue that audiobooks are still books because you are still taking in the same information you would acquire otherwise from reading the book, but in a different format.
-Whichever case, audiobooks can be considered a method of achieving the same outcome of reading – retaining information from a book.
+At the same time, other readers would argue that audiobooks are still books because you are still taking in the same information you would acquire otherwise from reading the book but in a different format.
+In any case, audiobooks can be considered a method of achieving the same outcome as reading – retaining information from a book.

 4.7